MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/isolate-common-issues.md

   - Check if a different user experiences the same problem.
 Comparing the experience with an admin user might uncover permission issues.
 - **Network** - there won't be internet access when network isn't available.
 Though unusual, check the following:
   - [Try a different network](#try-a-different-network)
-  - Try to run the app in a different geographical region, which may have different network conditions or restrictions.
+  - Try to run the app in a different geographical region, which might have different network conditions or restrictions.
 - **App** - use [Monitor](/power-apps/maker/monitor-overview) to examine the network requests made by the app.
 If the correct data is returned by the server, then it's a problem with the app.
 If the data returned is wrong, it could be a server error or the app didn't request for data correctly.
 - **App host** - try a different host.
-For example, if you're using the Power Apps Mobile app for Android, try the mobile app for iOS or use a desktop browser.
+For example, if you're using the Power Apps mobile app for Android, try the mobile app for iOS or use a desktop browser.

 ### Reproduce intermittent issues reliably